GSA/Credit_Card_Logging_Bot/README.md

 ## Getting Started

-These files  will get you a copy of the project up and running on your local machine for development and testing purposes.
+These files will help you understand how to get a similar project up and running on your local machine for development and testing purposes.
 Reach out to GSA at rpa.gsa.gov for notes on how to deploy the project on a live system.

 Note that many of these bots touch on and operate in a system unique to GSA, and moderate to substantial modification may be required for your system to run the process.